Journals

 Comitatus: A Journal of Medieval and Renaissance Studies

-Comitatus is a journal sponsored by CMRS-CEGS for and by graduate students and recent PhDs.
-Articles are published in any field of the Middle Ages or the Renaissance.
+Edited by UCLA graduate students and sponsored by CMRS-CEGS, Comitatus highlights the work of emerging scholars from around the world in any field of early global studies.
 The annual journal is distributed internationally to libraries and individuals and is part of the Project MUSE online collection.